Interoperable-data/ERA_vocabulary/README.md

 This is the repository where the vocabulary (ontology) for the European Union Agency for Railways is being developed and released.
 The online documentation for this vocabulary is available at https://data-interop.era.europa.eu/era-vocabulary/, and its URI is http://data.europa.eu/949/.
 All ontology components (classes, properties) use this base URI and are dereferenceable (e.g., http://data.europa.eu/949/Track).

+The repository is organised as in the following folders:
+* requirements.
+This folder contains several spreadsheets with requirements written as competency questions, which were originally created for the initial versions of the ERA vocabulary.
+Currently this list of requirements may be considered incomplete, and it is possible that it will not be maintained in the future.
+* governance.
+This folder contains a description of the main principles that have been followed for the development of the ERA vocabulary, including decisions on URIs, design patterns, update mechanisms, etc.
+* era-skos.
+This folder contains all the SKOS concept schemes (authority tables) that are used as values for some properties in the ERA vocabulary.
+* era-shacl.
+This folder contains all the SHACL shapes derived from the ERA vocabulary and from the validation rules described in the RINF application guide, which allow validating the ERA Knowledge Graph.
+* queries.
+This folder contains several SPARQL queries that can be used to query the ERA knowledge graph.
+* public.
+This folder contains the HTML version of the ERA vocabulary, which is published in the following URL: ttps://data-interop.era.europa.eu/era-vocabulary/

 ## Issues